 The Advantages of United Energy Workers Healthcare

-Allowing United Energy Workers Healthcare to assist you in securing benefits under EEOICPA, RECA, and/or other programs provides you with several advantages:
+Allowing United Energy Workers Healthcare and Four Corners Health Care to assist you in securing benefits under EEOICPA, RECA, and/or other programs provides you with several advantages:

 - First, our team of professionals can evaluate your employment background and other circumstances and help you determine whether you are entitled to medical and home health benefits under either the EEOICPA or RECA program;